black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Functional-Programming-by-Building-a-Spreadsheet/README.md

 In the function, declare a sorted variable and assign it the value of sorting a copy of the nums array.

 You should use the slice() method for creating a shallow copy of the array.

+# Step 24
+Now declare a length variable and assign it the length of your sorted array, and a middle variable that has the value of the length divided by 2, subtracted by 1.